hazalnurasma/is_ekip_yonetim_sistemi_KDS/README.md

-# e-appointment system for pets
+# VetFinder | E-appointment system for pets
-# all rights deserved: Hazal Nur ASMA
+# All rights deserved: Hazal Nur Asma

-# DO NOT COPY OR USE.
+Do not copy or use.